JstarksB/CustomerSolutionJSB/README.md

 Hello!
-This is my submission for the Pinewood Technologies technical task.

-To run, please clone the repo and run the following two projects simultaneously, both in http or https:
+To run this project, please clone the repo and run the following two projects simultaneously, both in http or https:
 CustomerSolution
 CustomerSolutionAPI